Document // OPENAURA-01 pradelgorithm/openaura

 Risks stay visible.

-Blockers, failed pipelines, stale PRs, and unresolved decisions belong in the brief even when they are uncomfortable.
-OpenAURA is accountable to delivery reality, not optics.
+Blockers, failed pipelines, stale pull requests, and unresolved decisions belong in the weekly brief even when they are uncomfortable.
+OpenAURA reports delivery reality, not optics.

 R.08Context